cirque-corp/Cirque_Pinnacle_1CA027/README.md

 # Pinnacle_1CA027
-Content related to Pinnacle-based solutions.
+Content related to Cirque solutions using the Pinnacle (1CA027) Touch controller.
+This includes sample code, reference designs and developer tools.